filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ### "Brawn" = Brute Force.
 Test every possibility.

-With 9 tiles and 4 rotation options each, the number of unique plays is overwhelming.
+With 9 tiles and 4 rotation options each, the number of unique plays is surprisingly large.

-(9! x 4^9) = 95.1 Billion possibilities; a surprisingly large number for just 9 tiles.
+(9! x 4^9) = 95.1 Billion possibilities.

 If someone actually attempted to try every possibility by hand, they would almost certainly die of old age without finding a solution.
 As one Amazon reviewer pointed out, trying one attempt every second would require **over 3,000 years** to check them all.